nosilver4u/ewww-image-optimizer/readme.txt

 If you need a version of this plugin for API use only, see [EWWW Image Optimizer Cloud](https://wordpress.org/plugins/ewww-image-optimizer-cloud/).
 It is much more compact as it does not contain any binaries or any mention of the exec() function.

-= Automatic Resizing =
+= Automatic Everything =

-With ExactDN support, images will be automatically resized to fit the page and device size.
-ExactDN also enables basic retina support and automatic compression.
+With Easy IO, images are automatically compressed, scaled to fit the page and device size, lazy loaded, and converted to the next-gen WebP format.

 = Support =